 Our family purchased Disney bus transportation to Port Canaveral a couple weeks before our cruise, but we didn’t find out what time our bus would pick us up at our Disney resort until the morning of our cruise.

-We had to go to the concierge service and ask for our schedule.
+In 2019 we had to go to the concierge service at the Disney Pop Century resort and ask for our schedule.
 This was our only Disney experience that was disappointing and did not align with the typical Disney service.

 DCL Transfer Handles Your Luggage

 We were told to have our luggage placed outside our room with cruise stickers attached by 8 a.m. and the next time we would see our bags was in our stateroom on the ship.

 My husband stayed with the bags until 9:05 a.m. in 2019 when they were actually collected.
 We were uncomfortable that our bags would make it to the Port because of the lack of confident and clear communications.
 Around 9:30 a.m. we saw our bags (with bright yellow straps) being loaded on a box truck at the entrance of our resort.